 NOTE 2 – Let X be the current picture and Y and Z be two other pictures in the same sequence, Y and Z are considered to be in the same output order direction from X when both DiffPicOrderCnt( X, Y ) and DiffPicOrderCnt( X, Z ) are positive or both are negative.

+Decoding process for reference picture set

+Subclause 8.3.2 from HEVC version 1 applies with following highlighted modifications:

+[ Ed.
+(GT): Would it be better to copy/paste complete subclause? ]

+The variable NumPocTotalCurr is derived as specified in subclause 7.4.7.2.
+It is a requirement of bitstream conformance that the following applies to the value of NumPocTotalCurr:

+If nuh_layer_id is equal to 0 and the current picture is a BLA picture or a CRA picture, the value of NumPocTotalCurr shall be equal to 0.

+Otherwise, when the current picture contains a P or B slice the value of NumPocTotalCurr shall not be equal to 0.